NoyKah/ForensicHunter/README.md

 Amcache Hunter is a Python script integrated into ForensicHunter that enhances the tool's capability to identify potentially malicious files.
 It leverages the VirusTotal API to assess the legitimacy of files based on their SHA1 hashes extracted from the Amcache data.
 How It Works

-    #### Data Extraction:
+**Data Extraction**
         The script reads the Amcache_UnassociatedFileEntries.csv file located in the Artifacts\Amcache directory.
 This CSV contains entries of files with their respective SHA1 hashes.

-    #### VirusTotal API Integration:
+**VirusTotal API Integration**
         API Key Requirement: The script requires a VirusTotal API key.
 You can obtain one by creating an account on VirusTotal.
         Rate Limiting: To comply with VirusTotal's API rate limits, the script includes a 15-second delay (time.sleep(15)) between each API request.

-    #### SHA1 Hash Checking:
+**SHA1 Hash Checking**
         For each SHA1 hash in the CSV, the script queries the VirusTotal API to determine if the file is recognized as malicious.

-        Response Handling:
+**Response Handling**
-            Malicious Files: If VirusTotal reports malicious detections (i.e., the number of malicious detections is greater than 0), the file details are added to the output CSV.
+*Malicious Files:* If VirusTotal reports malicious detections (i.e., the number of malicious detections is greater than 0), the file details are added to the output CSV.
-            Undetected Files: If the file is not found in VirusTotal's database (HTTP 404 error), it's recorded in the output CSV as "Not Found" and "Undetected".
+*Undetected Files:* If the file is not found in VirusTotal's database (HTTP 404 error), it's recorded in the output CSV as "Not Found" and "Undetected".
 These files could be potentially malicious and might have never been uploaded to VirusTotal.

-    #### CSV Reporting:
+**CSV Reporting:**
         The script compiles the results into AmcacheHunter_Results.csv located in the Artifacts directory.

-        #### Fields Included:
+*Fields Included:*
             FullPath: The full path of the file on the system.
             SHA1: The SHA1 hash of the file.
             FileKeyLastWriteTimestamp: The timestamp of the last write operation.